permabullnino/Backups/dcr_vwap.md

 Fairness matters - analyzing competition over scarce resources in these crypto-systems is substantially less interesting and predictive of user behavior if they aren't fair.
 Proof of stake systems are *generally* stamped as being "unfair", but that is not the case with Decred's ticketing system.

+---

-Up to this point we've covered that tickets are scarce resources that are fairly competed over.
+We have covered that tickets are scarce resources that are fairly competed over.
 However, it's also important to also understand that tickets are incredibly useful, wearing multiple hats within the network itself.
 More emphatically speaking, tickets drive the vast majority of operations that users leverage Decred for, including:

 (1) A means for users to accumulate as much of the 21 million DCR supply as possible (2) An additional authentication layer for newly discovered blocks